samcunliffe/2025-12-01-supergit/slides.md

 # Conclusions

 - `git` is a really useful tool and you'll probably use it all the time.
-- GitHub is a place where a lot of code is, and yours will go there too.
+- GitHub is a place where a lot of code is, and yours will probably go there too.
 - Working together is much more fun.
 - Think about licenses.